What’s the best proofreading tool that bloggers, author and writers use?

 - The right option to proofread blog posts, newsletters, and sales pages.

-- The software comes in many versions: browse extension, mobile app, native desktop application
+- The software comes in many versions: browser extension, mobile app, native desktop application

 - Completely free to use, unless you need extra levels of checking, there is a premium version for you